burakdilek/SpdLogExample/README.md

 This creates `test_app.log` in the working directory.
 The log level is filtered according to the `<LogLevel>` value in `config.xml`.

-## Using the Library in Your Own (Offline) Application
+## Using the Library in Your Own Application

-To use this logger library in an offline application:
+To use this logger library in your own application:

 1. Copy the following files from this repo into your project:
    - `build/liblogger.so`